jsteinshouer/jsteinshouer.github.io/about.md

 ## **About Me**

-I am a married with two sons and live in Omaha, NE.
+I am a husband and father of two sons, living in Omaha, NE.
 I also do web development.

 ## **Do we really need another web development blog?**